Early Life and Education of Lady Gaga: A Complete Timeline

 2005: Dom Pérignon Rosé Vintage

-In 2009, Lady Gaga spoke at the National Equality March in Washington, D.C., to advocate for the LGBTQ rights movement.
+In 2009, Lady Gaga spoke at the National Equality March in Washington, D.C., to support the LGBTQ rights movement.

-September 2010: Advocacy at MTV Video Music Awards and Servicemembers Legal Defense Network Rally
+September 2010: MTV Video Music Awards Appearance and Servicemembers Legal Defense Network Rally

-In September 2010, Lady Gaga attended the MTV Video Music Awards with gay and lesbian former members of the United States Armed Forces to protest the "don't ask, don't tell" policy.
-She also spoke at a Servicemembers Legal Defense Network's rally in Portland, Maine.
+In September 2010, Lady Gaga attended the MTV Video Music Awards accompanied by gay and lesbian former members of the United States Armed Forces who had been unable to serve openly.
+She also spoke at a Servicemembers Legal Defense Network's rally in Portland, Maine, advocating for the overturn of the "don't ask, don't tell" policy.

-During its Fall 2010 semester, the University of Virginia College of Arts and Sciences introduced a writing course titled "GaGa for Gaga: Sex, Gender, and Identity", focusing on Gaga's influence on gender and sexual identity.
+During its Fall 2010 semester, the University of Virginia College of Arts and Sciences introduced a writing course titled "GaGa for Gaga: Sex, Gender, and Identity" which explored "how identity is challenged by gender and sexuality and how Lady Gaga confronts this challenge".

 June 2011: Appearance at Europride in Rome